Horningsea Park, New South Wales: Population

 In the 2021 Census, there were 3,673 people in Horningsea Park.
 59.2% of people were born in Australia.
 The next most common countries of birth were Iraq 4.9%, Fiji 3.2%, and Philippines 2.4%.
 67.6% of people spoke only English at home.
 Other languages spoken at home included Arabic 9.2%, Spanish 4.4%, Hindi 3.7%, Serbian 2.4% and Vietnamese 3.6%.
 The most common responses for religion were Catholic 29.9%, Islam 15.2%, No Religion 13.9%, Eastern Orthodox 7.0% and Christian nfd 5.7%.

 Commercial area

 Carnes Hill Marketplace is a large shopping centre at the northern edge of the suburb.
-At the southern edge are the Trash and Treasure markets, a familiar landmark to passers by on Camden Valley Way.

 Schools

 There are two schools in Horningsea Park.
 The Holy Spirit Primary School is a Catholic school behind the Carnes Hill Marketplace.
 John Edmondson High School is a state high school on Horningsea Park Drive.

 Transport

 Cowpasture Road and Camden Valley Way are the main roads in and out of Horningsea Park, the latter providing connection to Liverpool and Camden.
 Horningsea Park is the terminus for four Transit Systems bus services to Liverpool, two via Cowpastures Road and Hoxton Park, and two via Camden Valley Way, Prestons and Lurnea.
 In 2015, railway stations opened in the neighbouring suburbs of Edmondson Park and Leppington.